reimagined/resolve/docs/api-reference.md

 ### isFrozen

-Gets a boolean value that indicating whether the database is frozen.
+Gets a boolean value that indicates whether the database is frozen.

 ##### Arguments